elephantrobotics/convenient_aikit/README.md

    Placement: Click the 'Run' button to start placing.
 The BinA, BinB, BinC, and BinD selection boxes correspond to BinA, BinB, BinC, and BinD 4 storage boxes, respectively, and will be placed in the designated storage box after selection.<br>
    ![img](./libraries/AiKit_UI_img/13.png)

-4. Grabbing point adjustment, X offset and Y offset respectively represent the X-axis and Y-axis positions of the mechanical arm coordinates, which can be modified according to actual needs.
+4. Grab point adjustment, X offset, Y offset and Z offset respectively represent the positions of the X-axis, Y-axis and Z-axis of the robot arm coordinates, and can be modified according to actual needs.
 Click the 'Save' button to save.
 After saving successfully, it will follow the latest point position to  fetch.<br>
    ![img](./libraries/AiKit_UI_img/14.png)<br>
    ![img](./libraries/AiKit_UI_img/15.png)